 - Homicide involving a beneficiary

-The life insurance suicide contestability clause determines when your policy will begin to pay for intentional acts of self-harm.
-Each state has differing regulations regarding suicide exclusion periods.
-However, most states have a two-year limit.
+The Acts of Self-Harm contestability period determines how long after the effective date before a life insurance policy will pay for suicidal death.
+Each state has different regulations regarding suicide exclusion periods.
 Check your contract language for details.

-Many companies will refund the premiums paid without interest if the insured dies by suicide (whether sane or insane) within the stated contestability period.
-Expect the claims department to order the coroner’s report, medical records, and the police report before denying the claim.
+Many companies will refund the premiums paid without interest and void the contract if the insured dies by suicide (whether sane or insane) within the stated contestability period.
+Expect the underwriting department to order the coroner’s report, medical records, and the police report before denying the claim.

 Misrepresentation of Fact

-Life insurance policies also contain a two-year contestability period (one year in some states) for misrepresentations of fact.
-Expect the company to perform an investigation if the beneficiaries file a claim during the contestability period.
+The Misrepresentation of Fact contestability period dictates how long before a life insurance policy kicks in to cover drug overdoses and other questionable causes of death.
+Expect the company to perform an investigation and autopsy if the beneficiaries file a claim during the one or two year contestability period.

 - Reject the claim and refund the premiums if they determine they would not have issued the policy